Premiere Pod Sand Camping

 No. Camping passes and event entry wristbands are sold separately.
 We did this to keep the cost as cheap as possible and wanted to make sure each participant only had to purchase what they needed.

-You can pre-purchase wristbands through the website for $40 up to the week of the event.
+You can pre-purchase wristbands through the website for $45 up until the week of the event.
 The week of the event, wristbands can be purchased at the entry gates for $45 each.
-We recommend purchasing them through the website to save $5 per person and help reduce wait times at the gate.
+We recommend purchasing them through the website to help reduce wait times at the gate.

 Yes!
 Please be aware that everybody in your vehicle will need event entry wristbands to get through the entry gate to access your campsite.
-Wristbands are $40 up to the week of the event.
+Wristbands are $45 up until the week of the event.
 The week of the event, wristbands can be purchased at the entry gates for $45 each.
 Kids 12 and under are free and can be acquired at the entry gates.

-The event starts at noon on Wednesday but you can check in starting Tuesday, June 21st at 12pm PT (noon).
+The UTV Takeover event starts at noon on Wednesday, June 21st, but you can check in starting Tuesday, June 20th at 12pm PT (noon).
 Unlike previous years there is NO additional fee to set up camp on Tuesday!

 Yes, each vehicle within your pod group will need a pass.
 The Forest Service has a land-use agreement that only allows a certain number of vehicles on the sand at any given time.
 We monitor the number of vehicles by limiting the number of passes we sell.
 Vehicle passes will be checked at the gate before entering the sand.
 There will be a designated day-use area on the sand, but no overnight parking will be allowed.